Cadillac ATS: Design

-As is becoming increasingly more common, the ATS benefits from electric power steering, which was a rack-mounted, variable-assist and belt-driven system from ZF Friedrichshafen, internally known as the "ZF Lenksysteme".
+The ATS benefits from electric power steering via a rack-mounted, variable-assist and belt-driven system from ZF Friedrichshafen, internally known as the "ZF Lenksysteme".
 (Note: "Lenksysteme" is German for "steering systems".)
-Kelzer states that when GM was looking for suspension layouts, they were also looking at the various electric power steering systems available.
-Cheaper systems were available, but he states that it would have forced them to give up the premium feeling that the driver expects.
-The ATS uses cast-iron for the rear differential, unusual for its class, as its competitors use aluminium housings.
+Kelzer said that when GM was looking for suspension layouts, they were also looking at the various electric power steering systems available.
+Cheaper systems were available, but it would have forced them to give up the premium feeling that the driver expects.
+The ATS uses cast-iron for the rear differential, unusual for its class, as its competitors use aluminum housings.
 However, the heavier metal helps preserve the vehicle's 50:50 weight distribution, allows for improved fuel efficiency, among other benefits.
-As cast iron has a lower thermal expansion rate than aluminium, the differential bearings have a lower pre-load.
+As cast iron has a lower thermal expansion rate than aluminum, the differential bearings have a lower pre-load.
 Noise is suppressed better, and the driveshafts are attached by bolts instead of splines, eliminating spline take-up and defeating noise, vibration, and harshness (NVH).

 The ATS features Cadillac's first five-link independent rear suspension.
 On all four sides, the upper and lower control arms make up four of the links, with the fifth being a toe-control link to increase control over the wheel on a horizontal plane, primarily during cornering.
 The front suspension is a MacPherson strut, double-pivot set up, using a pair of ball joints and lower control links.
 Third-generation Magnetic Ride Control active suspension is optional on the Premium trim level in rear-wheel drive.
 A mechanical limited-slip differential is standard with the manual transmission variant and is available on the premium automatic.
-Straight steel arms are used in place of aluminium, each with lightening holes stamped in.
+Straight steel arms are used in place of aluminum, each with lightening holes stamped in.
 Underbody aero shields help redirect wind around and under the car, additionally contributes to decreasing noise in the cabin.
 The ATS achieves a drag coefficient of 0.299 C_{d}.
-The ATS benefits from advanced materials in multiple locations, which includes ultra high strength steels (UHSS) placed throughout the car, aluminium hood and magnesium engine mounts, a laminated windshield, which is lighter than traditional tempered glass, and door trim panels that are made from natural fibers, which is lighter than the standard plastics.
+The ATS benefits from advanced materials in multiple locations, which includes ultra high strength steels (UHSS) placed throughout the car, aluminum hood and magnesium engine mounts, a laminated windshield, which is lighter than traditional tempered glass, and door trim panels that are made from natural fibers, which is lighter than the standard plastics.